Nivlac17/startup/README.md

 # Your startup name here
+Generation Keeper -- Voices From the Dust
+The Light of Lineage
+Lines of Light
 I shall name my startup Something Awesome

 Well here is editing from the web concel